scatmanFATMAN/lib_mysqludf_archivepartition/README.md

 <h3>TODO</h3>
 <ul>
   <li>Figure out a better way to pass the MySQL credentials.
 Maybe pass a file path to a config file as the first argument which includes username and password instead.</li>
-  <li>Write a function to drop the partition.
-Using MySQL's DROP PARTITION will drop the partition, but keep the symbolic link.</li>
   <li>Support Windows, maybe.</li>
 </ul>